A Black Veil for Lisa: Reception

 From contemporary reviews, "Whit." of Variety described the film as an "okay programmer" and that "Massimo Dallamano's direction [...] is as sturdy as script, on which he also collabed, will permit, and color camera work by Angelo Lotti is particularly effective."

+Home media

+The 88-minute U.S. cut was released on Blu-ray by Olive Films in October 2015.